Learning MMSE Filters for OFDM Channel Estimation: Attention Transformer Gains at Linear Inference: Attention-aided MMSE

 \textbf{Frequency Encoder}: The detailed structure of the two-stage encoder is depicted in Fig.~\ref{fig:Encoder detail}.
 In the first stage, a linear embedding layer transforms the raw pilot input data into a high-dimensional embedding space, where the embedding dimension matches the number of subcarriers.
 This embedding is essential to facilitate the subsequent MHA mechanism, which effectively captures the frequency-domain dependencies inherent among the pilot signals.
 Specifically, the noisy pilot vector is given by \(\mathbf{x}_{\text{in}}=\left[x_{\text{1}}, x_{\text{2}}, \dots, x_{2L} \right]^{\mathsf{T}} \in \mathbb{R}^{2L}\).
 Here, each scalar \(x_i\) is linearly embedded into a high-dimensional vector as: \(\mathbf{x}_{\text{emb}, i} = x_i \cdot \mathbf{P}_{\text{emb}} + \mathbf{b}_{\text{emb}}\), where \(\mathbf{P}_{\text{emb}}\in \mathbb{R}^{1 \times d_e}\) is a learnable projection matrix and \(\mathbf{b}_{\text{emb}}\in\mathbb{R}^{d_e}\) is a learnable bias vector.
 Stacking all \(\mathbf{x}_{\text{emb}, i}\), we have

 The embedding dimension \(d_e\) is set equal to $N$ (the number of subcarriers), ensuring that the resulting embedded representations effectively capture complex frequency-domain characteristics.

+Subsequently, the embedding matrix $\mathbf{X}_{\text{Emb}}$ is fed into the MHA module \(\left(\CMcal{F}_{\text{MHA}}(\cdot) \right)\) with the number of heads fixed at $L/2$, where $L/2$ corresponds to the number of pilots within a single DM-RS symbol (one head per pilot).
+Each complete pilot is split into real and imaginary parts, resulting in the $2L$ column dimension of $\mathbf{X}_{\mathrm{Emb}}$.
+For example, with Type-A DM-RS and additional Position $=1$ (i.e., two DM-RS OFDM symbols) using a comb-2 pattern over 6 resource blocks (RBs), which has 72 subcarriers, there are $72/2=36$ pilots per DM-RS symbol -- equal to the number of Frequency Encoder heads -- and hence $L = 36 \times 2 = 72$ pilots in total.
+In general, the total pilot count is

-Subsequently, the embedding matrix $\mathbf{X}_{\text{Emb}}$ is fed into the MHA module \(\left(\CMcal{F}_{\text{MHA}}(\cdot) \right)\) with the number of heads fixed at $L$ (one head per each pilot).
-The operation of the MHA module $\CMcal{F}_{\text{MHA}}(\cdot)$ is described in \eqref{eq:MHA}--\eqref{eq:Attention_weight}.
-We note that this allows each head to learn distinct frequency domain correlation patterns.
-Following the MHA module, Add \& Layer Normalization is applied, succeeded by a Feed-Forward Network (FFN), and subsequently another Add \& Layer Normalization, in sequential order.
+where $N_{\mathrm{RB}}$ is the number of resource blocks, $N_{\mathrm{SC/RB}}=12$ is the number of subcarriers per RB, and $N_{\mathrm{DM-RS\, sym}}$ denotes the number of OFDM symbols carrying the DM-RS.
+The per-symbol pilot count $(N_{\mathrm{RB}} \cdot N_{\mathrm{SC/RB}})/2$ sets the number of Frequency Encoder heads The operation of the MHA module $\CMcal{F}_{\text{MHA}}(\cdot)$ is described in \eqref{eq:MHA}--\eqref{eq:Attention}.
+We note that this allows each head to learn distinct frequency-domain correlation patterns.
+Following the MHA module, Add \& Layer Normalization is applied, followed by a FFN, and subsequently another Add \& Layer Normalization, in sequential order.
 Details on Add \& Norm and FFN are provided in \cite{vaswani2017attention}.
 After these processes, the encoder extracts frequency-domain statistical information, which can be formally represented as